 - Uncontrolled medical, psychological, familial, sociological, or geographical conditions that do not permit compliance with the protocol, as judged by the Investigator; or subject unwillingness or inability to follow the procedures required in the protocol

-- Deep vein thrombosis or pulmonary embolism requiring ongoing therapeutic anticoagulation
+- Deep vein thrombosis or embolism not managed on a stable regimen of anticoagulation

 accepting new patients